Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

-To analyse how the error of each subset of class candidates have performed, comparisons are made between the original pixels and inpainted reconstruction for each image.
+To analyse the reconstruction error for each subset of class candidates, comparisons were made between the original pixels and inpainted reconstruction for each image.
 The MSE of the pixel values are shown in \cref{fig:mse_all_mags}.
-Each subset is binned according to its \IE\ magnitude, providing a distinction between the relative brightness of each image.
+Each subset was binned according to its \IE magnitude, providing a distinction between the relative brightness of each image.

 There is a clear distribution difference between the respective class candidates.
-Stars perform the most consistently across magnitudes, producing the highest MSEs.
-There is an inherent trend for how high the error of the predictions are with the relative brightness of the classes, with stars and the brightest QSOs featuring the highest errors across all magnitudes.
-This is then followed by QSOs at higher magnitudes, and the lowest magnitude AGN candidates.
-Finally, the galaxy sample, along with the faintest AGN candidates produce much lower errors.
-Since these classes are candidates, it could also highlight the presence of contamination within the AGN labels.
-However, the large number of DESI-detected galaxies showing vastly reduced errors implies that the model does develop a bias for recreating galaxies with little or no AGN component.
+Brighter sources, particularly stars and luminous QSOs, produce higher errors, followed by fainter QSOs and the lowest-magnitude AGN candidates.
+Galaxies and the faintest AGN candidates show significantly lower errors, showing the model's tendancy to reconstruct sources without strong AGN features more effectively.
+This indicates that the model has learned the anticipated bias introduced by the uneven distribution within the dataset.
+While MSE is scale-dependent and influenced by the source's VIS \IE magnitude, the separation between the errors from the galaxy class and those of the other classes suggests it remains useful as a selection metric.
+The presence of low-error AGN candidates may also indicate contamination within the AGN labels.

-The second important finding is the trend between VIS \IE\ magnitude and error rate across all classes.
-The brighter a source is, the higher its recorded MSE.
-This matches the initial assumptions of the method, where, as the sources increase in magnitude, differences in brightness values across galaxies become harder to differentiate.
-This leads to fainter potential AGN candidates looking more similar to a normal galaxy, causing the inpainting to reconstruct more accurately and therefore less likely to be included in our selection.
-However, the relationship between brightness and error is once again more influenced by the scale-variant nature of MSE.
-However, the lack of significant overlap for many of the selections with the galaxy class still make this metric useful.
+It is acknowledged that because the model is trained on the full, unlabelled galaxy population, its prior distribution does contain information about AGN, even if they are rare.
+This could, in principle, lead the model to occasionally reconstruct AGN-like features, resulting in false negatives.
+However, the strong performance in separating known AGN and QSO populations, as is shown in \cref{fig:mse_all_mags}, suggests that the prior is sufficiently dominated by non-active galaxies for this outlier detection framework to be effective.